Process and operational reliability through proof-of-concept orders

 In a mostly conventional industry, confidence in new technologies and products is usually limited.
 With our so-called proof-of-concept (POC) orders, we counteract this by minimizing the customer’s investment risk and creating at the same time confidence in the product.

 At the beginning of a business relationship, we are often confronted with questions such as “What experience do you have with the product in the plant?” or “How durable are the additively manufactured components?”
 Since the mixing units and especially the iRecu are newly developed technologies, such long-term experiences are factually not possible.
-We have only ever been able to refer to the aerospace engineering, where first experiences with our materials and 3D-printed components were made.
-They have been using our materials for many years already.
+We have only ever been able to refer to the aerospace engineering, where first experiences with the materials we use and 3D-printed components were made.
+They have been using the same materials as we do for many years already.
 In addition, the first mixing units have now been in use for 3 ½ years at almost 1000 °C and with preheated combustion air of 600 °C without any problems.

 Since burner systems have a direct and signifant influence on the firing process and thus also on the product, we at Kueppers Solutions have thought about how the customer can be convinced of the technology without having to take a considerable risk.